Do Go On - 205 - Oneida Community: From Sex Cult to Dinnerware

 Appreciate you.

-It's going to be a long show.
+It's going to be a long show of you insist on shaking everyone's hands.

 You're all going to get a go.